AN151 Introduction to Anthropology (Dr Ela Drazkiewicz)

 A close reading and discussion of recent theory and important ethnographies, with attention to theory and methods that go into their production.

-AN305 Special Topics in Anthropology 2 (Consumption) (Tara McAssey)
+AN305 Special Topics in Anthropology 2 (tbc) (Tara McAssey)

 AN314 Famine (Dr Abdullahi El-Tom)